 Lisa Moore is a Georgia-based artist, whose work is currently part of the Form, Figure, Gesture exhibition at the Anne Neilson Fine Art Gallery.
 The painting above titled, ‘Every Moment a Lifetime’ was my absolute favorite from the exhibition, and I knew from the moment I saw it in the gallery that I wanted to learn more about the artist behind this stunning piece.

-In this interview, Lisa shares about what it was like growing up in a community of artists, how she decides on a color palette for a new piece and what she enjoys the most about preparing for a exhibition at the Anne Neilson Fine Art Gallery.
+In this interview, Lisa shares what it was like growing up in a community of artists, how she decides on a color palette for a new piece, and what she enjoys the most about preparing for an exhibition at the Anne Neilson Fine Art Gallery.

 I am inspired by… The beauty of the figure both human and horse in motion or at rest.
 The feeling of love and joy when watching children at play and the history of old worn out buildings.I love capturing the essence of those people, places or things and bringing their soul forward to view and feel.

 My hope is that through my art, viewers will choose to tap into the feelings of joy, comfort, and happiness that stem from the simple things of everyday life … holding a child’s hand, feeling the warmth of an animal, or remembering a place or time that holds meaning. – Lisa Moore

 I always enjoy hearing why artists prefer either oils or acrylics.
 Have you always painted with oils over and what is your preferred brand of paint?

 Oil is my favorite because of the level of forgiveness it has.
 Acrylic is not forgiving enough to me.
 It is so final when it dries quickly.
 Acrylic can give a good foundation to build on, but it is like stacking, adding to, or erasing it… whereas oil for me allows me to shape and reshape it modifying as I go.
 You can always take a “mistake” and make it into something beautiful with oil keeping the good and correcting the not so great …not erasing… kind of like life.